 Perhaps the greatest benefit of a chimney cap is its ability to keep out wind, snow, and rain.
-High winds create drafts and can drastically decrease the temperature inside of a home.
+High winds create drafts and can drastically decrease the temperature inside a home.
 This is a particular concern if your chimney needs damper repair.
-Rain water and snow-melt mixes with the creosote that is found inside of a chimney.
+Rainwater and snow melt mix with the creosote that is found inside a chimney.
 This causes the mortar in the firebox and flue to degrade and causes issues like rust to form on metal parts in the chimney.

 Our Lock-Top Damper Seals Tight with a Silicone Rubber Gasket

 That’s right!
 Our damper seals with a rubber gasket, not metal-to-metal like your current damper.
 It seals tight, so virtually no air, and thus no heat or air conditioning, gets lost up your chimney.
 The Lock-Top also eliminates downdrafts, seals out the rain which can deteriorate the inside of your chimney, and prevents entry by pests like squirrels, raccoons, and nesting birds.

 The Lock-Top Mounts on Top of Your Chimney

 On top?
 Yes, that is the perfect location to create an airtight seal.
 A cable drops down your flue and attaches to a handle that mounts where you can reach it for convenient opening and closing.
 The Lock-Top II combines the energy-saving features of the Lock-Top Damper with a special stainless steel chimney cap.
 This combo unit is a great option for those who want to prevent snow buildup on top of the damper, and to protect their chimney from rain, birds, and animals.